noahhefner/dotfiles/arch/README.md

 # Arch

-The `packages.txt` file contains a list of packages I use with Arch.
-The `packages-aur.txt` file contains a list of AUR packages.
-The `install_packages.sh` script installs all the packages from both files, as well as `yay`.
+The `packages.txt` and `packages-aur.txt` files contain a list of packages for use with Arch.
+The latter list should be installed with `yay` from the AUR.

 # Surface Book 2 Notes